 JB:Perma-F(r)ail: Personae Documents will be up at Charlotte St.’s Paragraph Gallery until May 17th

-two evenings of live work: the first will be April 22nd at 7pm: Sarah Hill of Boston and local artist Judith G. Levy will be performing and May 6th at 7pm: Alien Moon Partnership of New Orleans and Leah Silvieus of New York will perform work from the show.
+there are two planned evenings of live work: the first will be April 22nd at 7pm: Sarah Hill of Boston and local artist Judith G. Levy will be performing and May 6th at 7pm: Alien Moon Partnership of New Orleans and Leah Silvieus of New York will perform work from the show.
 I will be giving a gallery talk for the Charlotte St. Residency Open Studios Event on Saturday April 26th at 12pm.

 The show will also be traveling to Boston and show at\Howard Art Projects from July 25- August 15th.

-here will also be a gallery talk and live artwork at that iteration of the show.
+there will also be a gallery talk and live artwork at that iteration of the show.
 We also have plans to show work/lecture in New York and Washington DC this summer.
 Afterwards, a catalog will be put together based on images from the artwork, gallery installations, live performance, writing done by the artists, and a critical essay I am writing for the show.

 I asked each artist to write something for the show, but for this to not be an artist statement or explanation of the materials.
 Instead, I wanted the artists to consider the writing portion to be an extension of their visual work, of their practice, and to think about writing as another form of persona-documentation.
 For, there is a way in which we can express ourselves via writing that denotes an entirely different object/audience relationship, and can lend way to intimacies not necessarily explored through visual/audio/live means.
 Furthermore, I am not above/outside/beyond this artwork and would never suggest I “interpret” the work in some translative way.
 I am simply applying a lens to work that implores an intertexual viewing.
 Moreover, I am of the opinion that artists are not incapable of communicating themselves via text.
 And, so, for this show, I encouraged textual exploration as supplementary to the artwork, and not as a definer or decoder of it.